Heisenberg's uncertainty principle in the PTOLEMY project: a theory update: The substrate--tritium interaction potential

 We further note that, by conservation of angular momentum, the introduction of a magnetic field parallel to the axis of the nanotube would induce a net polarization of the triutium sample, thus favoring the emission of electrons along the axis.
 This in turn would increase the favorable event rate.

+It is also worth mentioning that while the benefit of having a magnetic field preventing, to some extent, the dimerization of tritium requires a quantitative description of the phenomenon, the PTOLEMY detector concept naturally foresees a magnetic field in the region of the target.
+The new electromagnetic filter design~\cite{Apponi:2021hdu}, on which the PTOLEMY detector concept is based, relies on the presence of a strong field, around 1~T, in the central region of the apparatus.
+A continuously varying magnetic field is, in fact, crucial to allow for the measurement of the electron energy, as well as to guide it from the emission point to the final detector.
+The target region is, therefore, naturally immersed in such a field, which can be optimized according to the needs.

-We remark that the recombination probability also depends on the concentration of hydrogen (tritium) in the system (surface or tube) and its mobility, both of which should be kept low to increase the half life of the atomic state.
+Finally, the recombination probability also depends on the concentration of hydrogen (tritium) in the system (surface or tube) and its mobility, both of which should be kept low to increase the half life of the atomic state.
 Clearly, these needs conflict with other needs in the PTOLEMY experiment: high tritium concentration to improve the event rate, and high tritium mobility to make it as close as possible to a momentum eigenstate.
-Therefore, a delicate balance between these parameters is needed, that could be achieved by properly choosing the material and the environmental conditions.
+Therefore, a delicate balance between these parameters is needed, which could be achieved by properly choosing the material and the environmental conditions.